aip-dev/google.aip.dev/aip/cloud/new.md

 even have policies applied to it (like an authorization policy).
 Unlike other resources, a shared policy can be _bound_ to one or more resources, and applies to those resources and any descendents.
-An example of a shared policy is billing accounts which are associated with resouces that bill to them.
+An example of a shared policy is billing accounts, which are associated with resources that bill to them.

 ## Standard Methods